DSAILatKAIST/DSAILatKAIST.github.io/_posts/DS503_24S/2024-04-17-Try_On_Diffusion_A_Tale_of_Two_UNets.md

 Please write the reference.
 If paper provides the public code or other materials, refer them.

-* Github Implementation of Tryon Diffusion: [here](https://github.com/tryonlabs/tryondiffusion)
+* Github Implementation of Tryon Diffusion: [here](https://github.com/tryonlabs/tryondiffusion) (No official code is released, a group of people try to reproduce that.)

 * Reference:

     <a id="1">[1]</a> : Fele, Benjamin, et al. "C-vton: Context-driven image-based virtual try-on network."
 Proceedings of the IEEE/CVF winter conference on applications of computer vision.
 2022.
 [Link](https://arxiv.org/abs/2212.04437)